FullFrontal92/lyon_1106_rdmeditionv2/README.md

  go inside to the sidebar and choose the admin section and create your own admin credentials then delete the test one.

  Now configure as you wish the back-office.
+ Start by set the right price of the books already in the database.

+#### Product management

+The carousel on the homepage showcase only 3 books.
+It prioritize :
+The books who had an event, then the books that have stamps.

+If you have any question:
+**aymen.mechiche@gmail.com** , **laurent@wildcodeschool.fr**